felipeverse/blogit/README.md

-A mini blog / portfolio system built to be hosted using github pages.
+A file-oriented mini blog / portfolio system built to be hosted using github pages.

 resources: